PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 05:16:54
+Last updated: 2024-04-07 05:17:31
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Damn it, Ted!
+I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson